How to get the right money-making ad targeting from Audience Insights

 (Audience Insights – Education)

-So if you want to refine your targeting even better, target people who have at least an undergraduate degree.
+So if you want to refine your targeting even better, target people with at least an undergraduate degree.

 Job titles

-If they are your target audience, then it will be a bit of a challenge to get them.
+If they are your target audience, it will be a challenge to get them.

 (Audience Insights – job titles)

-What you can do is to target them by their job title because most people usually just add a job title to their profile account and that’s it.
+What you can do is target them by their job title, because most people usually just add a job title to their profile account, and that’s it.

 Financial

-This tab is quite interesting because it shows the income & net worth of your target audience.
-Normally, I ignore this kind of information even if the target audience is the one giving me this information.
+This tab is interesting, because it shows the income & net worth of your target audience.
+Normally, I ignore this kind of information even if the target audience gives me this information.

-The majority of the people don’t like to openly talk about their income & net worth and I doubt Facebook has accurate data on this.
+Most people don’t like to openly talk about their income & net worth, and I doubt Facebook has accurate data on this.

 (Audience Insights – Financial)

-So I recommend you to focus on other data rather than this because we have no way to know for sure that the data is correct and it’s just a waste of time, to be honest.
+So I recommend you focus on other data rather than this, because we have no way to know for sure that the data is correct, and it’s just a waste of time, to be honest.

 Parents

-This one is very important, let’s be honest, once one becomes a parent, their life pretty much revolves around the child for about 18 years more or less.
+This one is important, let’s be honest, once one becomes a parent, their life revolves around the child for about 18 years, more or less.

 And when the child is small, he/she is even more dependent on the parents.